-Transcribing Audio: Visible Speech
+Transcribing Audio: Visible Speech and Symbols of Sound

 Picturing Sound, Transcribing Audio

 Certainly you’ve heard of Alexander Graham Bell, inventor of the telephone.
-Not exactly the one in your pocket that you use for texting, but the one you used to hold up to your ear.
+Not exactly the phone in your pocket that you use for texting, but the one you used to hold up to your ear.
 (Yup, it’s audio to text on a historic scale.)

 - Best Practices